vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 ## Create the Connection to the primary ##

-First we need to know the Service name from the Primary Database and also the IP address it listens to.
+First we need to know the service name from the primary Database and also the IP address it listens to.

 To get that information, navigate to the Overview
 -> Bare Metal, VM and Exadata